kermitt2/article_dataset_builder/Readme.md

 - generate json PDF annotations (with coordinates) for inline reference markers and bibliographical references

+## Requirements

+The utility has been tested with Python 3.5+.
+It is developed for a deployment on a POSIX/Linux server (it uses `imagemagick` as external process to generate thumbnails and `wget`).
+An S3 account and bucket must have been created for non-local storage of the data collection.

 ## Installation

 The following tools need to be installed and running, with access information specified in the configuration file (`config.json`):